JAHMD/Job_listings/README.md

 ## Overview

-It's a Job listing app with the ability to filter each job according to its categories.
+It's a Job listings app with the ability to filter each job according to its categories.

 ### The challenge